Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Rainbows and Baskets of Binary Barrier American Options

-This has some similarities to Asian options (Rogers and Shi 1995 try a partial-differential-equation, PDE, approach; Grant, Vora and Weeks 1997 extend Monte Carlo methods to path dependent securities and use it to value American Asian options; Milevsky and Posner 1998 approximate the finite sum of correlated lognormal variables, required to calculate the payoff of arithmetic Asian options; Dufresne 2000, 2001 obtains a Laguerre series expansion for both Asian and reciprocal Asian options.; Fusai 2004 prices Asian options by computing a Laplace transform with respect to time-to-maturity and a Fourier transform with respect to the logarithm of the strike), though we have two sources of uncertainties from the availability and from the stock price assuming the interest rate is not stochastic, and the payoff would be more than just a simple average, though it involves some form of time summation.
-(Barraquand and Martineau 1995; Andersen and Broadie 2004) provide Monte Carlo based numerical techniques for multi-dimensional American options.
-(Broadie and Detemple 1997) identify optimal exercise strategies and provide valuation formulas for several types of American options on two or more assets. \item The examples thus far ignore the borrow rate at which availability is sourced.
-A realistic scenario that considers this would add the payoff from the other scenarios as a spread on top of the borrow rate.
+This has some similarities to Asian options \footnote{\begin{doublespace} Rogers \& Shi (1995) try a partial-differential-equation, PDE, approach.
+Grant, Vora \& Weeks (1997) extend Monte Carlo methods to path dependent securities and use it to value American Asian options.
+Milevsky \& Posner (1998) approximate the finite sum of correlated log-normal variables required to calculate the payoff of arithmetic Asian options.
+Dufresne (2000; 2001) obtains a Laguerre series expansion for both Asian and reciprocal Asian options.
+Fusai (2004) prices Asian options by computing a Laplace transform with respect to time-to-maturity and a Fourier transform with respect to the logarithm of the strike.
+Callegaro, Fiorin \& Grasselli (2019) introduce a pricing methodology based on the Fourier transform of the asset process.
+Bormetti et al. (2018); Jeong et al. (2019) detail other monte carlo based option pricing methods. \end{doublespace} } though we have two sources of uncertainties, from the availability and from the stock price assuming the interest rate is not stochastic, and the payoff would be more than just a simple average, though it involves some form of time summation.
+Barraquand \& Martineau (1995); Andersen \& Broadie (2004) provide Monte Carlo based numerical techniques for multi-dimensional American options.
+Broadie \& Detemple (1997) identify optimal exercise strategies and provide valuation formulas for several types of American options on two or more assets.
+A powerful Markov chain method to simulate multivariate distributions is given in Hastings (1970); Chib \& Greenberg (1995). \item The examples thus far ignore the borrow rate at which availability is sourced.
+A realistic scenario that considers this would add the payoff from the other scenarios as a spread on top of the borrow rate giving the valuations, $\upsilon^{borrow\;rate}$.
 To the cost of holding a stock position equal to the extent of shortfall, adding a borrow rate corresponding to the amount on the term loan fulfilled from the availability, gives a complete formulation for the revenue that can be expected from this structure.
-This gives the valuation of the term loan with three sources of uncertainty.
+This gives the valuation of the term loan with three sources of uncertainty (Eq: \ref{eq:15}; \ref{eq:16}).